 Most Champagne Brands like Cristal, La Grande Dame, and Dom Perignon are made by large producers that are called "Champagne Houses," for example Roederer, Veuve Cliquot and Moet and Chandon.
 Many produce amazing amounts of wine, often with remarkable quality and consistency.

 I prefer Champagne, but there is pretty good sparkling wine made in many areas of the world: California, Australia, New Zealand, Spain, New Mexico, Argentina, Italy, and even Massachusetts.
 I'm certainly no snob, for example I love most cheap Spanish sparkling wine (called "Cava") and even the stuff from Massachusetts.

 There are many reasons to travel to Champagne and seeing wine producers and visiting their 2000+ year old cellars built in impressive Gallo-Roman chalk mines are but one reason.
 The charming city of Reims with its Gothic Masterpiece Cathedrale Notre Dame, the old city of Troyes, and the Champagne Routes through the country are just a few reasons.

 You do not need much to enjoy Champagne, but we

 occasionally swigging it out of the bottle, "Billionaire on a Yacht Style"

 and maybe once or twice drinking it through crazy straws with the odd cute

 babysitter.
 A few other accessories can be useful too, e.g. a Champagne

 Bucket and Champagne Stopper.

-South African Bubbly - I'm back in South Africa, trying wines and updating almost daily!
+South African Bubbly - I was back in South Africa, trying wines and updating almost daily!